The BT Home Essentials packages offer customers on low incomes an affordable broadband and/or home phone plan.

 BT Home Essentials offers an affordable way for people to stay connected online, as well as providing a low-cost home phone service too.

-It provides definite benefits over the previous BT Basic plan, including the option of superfast broadband speeds up to 67Mbps on average, as well as unlimited call plans.
+It provides definite benefits over the previous BT Basic plan, including the option of superfast broadband speeds up to 67Mbps on average, as well as low-cost unlimited UK call plans.

 In fact, while BT Home Essentials offers a low price for those only wanting the Internet, it offers the best value for money for those who'll also use their home phone too due to the inclusive calls allowance.